Scan to view featured faculty, staff, and student publications

 Defining Scholarly Communication

-This video was produced by the Journal of Librarianship and Scholarly Communication by the Center for Digital Research and Scholarship, Columbia University.
+The Journal of Librarianship and Scholarly Communication by the Center for Digital Research and Scholarship, Columbia University.